Phylogenetic Network Diversity Parameterized by Reticulation Number and Beyond: Introduction

 \section{Introduction}

-In a context where human activities are driving a sixth mass extinction~\citep{10.1093/biosci/bix125}, and while waiting for a serious political response to this crisis~\cite{doi:10.1177/00368504231201372}, studying \emph{phylogenetic diversity} (PD) is definitely timely.
+As human activities drive a sixth mass extinction~\citep{10.1093/biosci/bix125}, and in the absence of a serious political response to this crisis~\cite{doi:10.1177/00368504231201372}, studying \emph{phylogenetic diversity} (PD) is timely.\todo{JS: We are rushing directly into PD.
+Shouldn't we first say that we want to preserve species and therefore a study of biodiversity is needed.
+Then, we can talk about PD.}

 Indeed, when experiencing a widespread and rapid decline in Earth's biodiversity, one could wonder where to put our efforts in order to preserve a maximum amount of \emph{biodiversity}, given some temporal and economic constraints~\cite{weitzman1998noah}.
 The concept of PD is an attempt at answering this question.
-The concept has been introduced three decades ago and the seminal paper establishing the notion~\citep{faith1992conservation} has been cited more than 5000 times.
-The underling idea is simple: if we want to preserve as much biodiversity as possible within a group~$X$ of species and we can rescue at most~$k$ species, then we should focus our effort on a size-$k$ subset~$S\subseteq X$ of species that showcase, overall, a wide range of features, that is, the distinct traits and qualities covered by the species of~$S$ are maximum among all such subsets.
-This \emph{feature diversity} (FD) of~$S$ is often approximated using the PD of $S$, which is in turn defined as follows: given a tree~$T$ representing the evolution of the species in~$X$, the PD of $S$ (in $T$) is the sum of the branch lengths of the subtree connecting the root and the species in~$S$.
-(Note that approximating FD with PD may not be always appropriate, see~\citep{wicke2021formal}.)
+The concept has been introduced three decades ago in an impactful paper by Daniel Faith~\citep{faith1992conservation}.
+The underlying idea is simple: if we want to preserve as much biodiversity as possible within a group~$X$ of species and we can rescue at most~$k$ species, then we should focus our effort on a size-$k$ subset~$S\subseteq X$ of species that showcase, overall, a wide range of features, that is, the distinct traits and qualities covered by the species of~$S$ are maximum among all such subsets.
+This \emph{feature diversity} (FD) of~$S$ is often approximated using the PD of~$S$, which is in turn defined as follows: Given a tree~$T$ representing the evolution of the species in~$X$, the PD of $S$ (in $T$) is the sum of the branch lengths of the subtree connecting the root and the species in~$S$.
+(Note that approximating FD with PD may not always be appropriate, see~\citep{wicke2021formal}.)

-PD has been extensively used in the context of tree-like evolution, and, given a tree $T$ and an integer $k$, the best algorithm to find an optimal subset of $k$ species maximizing PD for $T$, is a fast and greedy one, which has the nice property of also being optimal~\citep{steel2005phylogenetic,pardi2005species}.
+PD has been extensively used in the context of tree-like evolution, and, given a tree $T$ and an integer $k$, an optimal solution with~$k$ species can be found with a greedy algorithm~\citep{steel2005phylogenetic,pardi2005species}.